ReactiveX/rxjs/docs_app/content/guide/operators.md

 ## What are operators?

+Operators are **functions**.
+There are two kinds of operators:

-Operators are **functions** that can be piped to Obseravales, such as `map(...)`, `filter(...)`, `merge(...)`, etc. When called, they do not *change* the existing Observable instance.
+**Pipeable Operators** are the kind that can be piped to Observables using the syntax `observableInstance.pipe(operator())`.
+These include `map(...)`, `filter(...)`, and `mergeMap(...)`.
+When called, they do not *change* the existing Observable instance.
 Instead, they return a *new* Observable, whose subscription logic is based on the first Observable.

-<span class="informal">An Operator is a function which creates a new Observable based on the current Observable.
+<span class="informal">A Pipeable Operator is a function that creates a new Observable based on the current Observable.
 This is a pure operation: the previous Observable stays unmodified.</span>

-An Operator is essentially a pure function which takes one Observable as input and generates another Observable as output.
+An Pipeable Operator is essentially a pure function which takes one Observable as input and generates another Observable as output.
 Subscribing to the output Observable will also subscribe to the input Observable.

+**Creation Operators** are the other kind of operator that can be called as standalone functions to create a new Observable.
+For example: `of(1, 2, 3)`.
+These will be discussed in more detail in the next section.

-In the following example, we create a custom operator function that multiplies each value received from the input Observable by 10:
+In the following example, we create a custom pipeable operator function that multiplies each value received from the input Observable by 10.
+We test this by creating a new Observable using the creation operator function `from` which can create an Observable from an array of values.

 ```js
 const multiplyByTen = () => (source) => {